-- Pneumonia vaccine - One pneumococcal vaccine per lifetime is covered under Medicare Part B. A second vaccine of a different pneumococcal type is covered if received one year after the first.
-The second vaccine is also subject to the one per lifetime maximum. - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules
+- Pneumonia vaccines - One pneumococcal vaccine per lifetime is covered under Medicare Part B. A second vaccine of a different pneumococcal type is covered if received one year after the first.
+The second vaccine is also subject to the one per lifetime maximum. - Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary - Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccines - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.
+We also cover most other adult vaccines under our Part D prescription drug benefit.
+Refer to Chapter 6, Section 7 for additional information.